arunofhyd/OmniSearch/omnisearch_native_with_updater.md

 				else -- Default to Fullscreen
 					set bounds of window 1 to {0, 25, dR, dB}
 				end if

-				-- Save this window's identity so we can find it next time. set newID to (get id of window 1) do shell script "echo " & quoted form of (currentPID & "," & (newID as string)) & " > " & quoted form of cacheFile end try
+			end try
 		end if

+		-- 9. SAVE EXACT WINDOW, URL & TAB STATE:
+		-- Updates the memory with the Window ID, URL Fingerprint, and Tab Index try
+			set activeWinID to id of window 1 set activeTabIndex to index of current tab of window 1 do shell script "echo " & quoted form of currentPID & " > " & quoted form of cacheFile do shell script "echo " & quoted form of (activeWinID as string) & " >> " & quoted form of cacheFile do shell script "echo " & quoted form of targetURL & " >> " & quoted form of cacheFile
+			do shell script "echo " & quoted form of (activeTabIndex as string) & " >> " & quoted form of cacheFile
+		end try
 	end tell

-	-- 9. JUMP TO FRONT:
+	-- 10. JUMP TO FRONT:
 	-- Final push to make sure Safari is the window you are looking at. if alwaysFocus is true then
 		tell application "Safari" to activate